code-423n4/2023-10-zksync/docs/Smart contract Section/Batches & L2 blocks on zkSync.md

 If two transactions belong to the same L2 block, only the first one may have non-zero `_maxVirtualBlocksToCreate`.
 The rest of the data must be same.

-The `setL2Block` performs a lot of similar consistency checks to the ones for the L1 batch: TODO link.
+The `setL2Block` [performs](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/system-contracts/contracts/SystemContext.sol#L312) a lot of similar consistency checks to the ones for the L1 batch.

-### L2 blockhash calsculation and storage
+### L2 blockhash calculation and storage

 Unlike L1 batch’s hash, the L2 blocks’ hashes can be checked on L2.